BetaHuhn/deploy-to-vercel-action/README.md

 - [x] Removed default "deploy" label from PRs
 - [x] More emojis in logs 📝
 - [x] Better accessability formatting for comment table
+- [ ] Build within action (not just PREBUILT)
+- [ ] Transfer secrets/envars from GHAction to Vercel Settings

 ---